8

 Skoda Fabia

-The running costs are competitive, too, without being class-leading.
-Our 89bhp 1.2 TSI test car, run through the True MPG test, returned 44.9mpg – well short of its claimed economy of 60.1mpg, but credible enough for a four-cylinder petrol engine.
+The running costs were competitive, without being class-leading.
+Our 89bhp 1.2 TSI test car, ran through our True MPG test, returned 44.9mpg – well short of its claimed economy of 60.1mpg, but credible enough for a four-cylinder petrol engine.

-Given the choice, we'd plump for the mid-range SE equipment level, with the 109bhp tune of the 1.2-litre TSI motor mated to the six-speed manual gearbox.
-Options we would pull the trigger on include metallic paint (£535), electric rear windows (£160), a front armrest (£95), the 'Simply Clever' storage pack (£75) and a spacesaver spare wheel (£85).
+Given the choice, we'd plump for the mid-range SE, with the 108bhp tune of the 1.2-litre TSI motor mated to the six-speed manual gearbox.
+Be sure to find an example with metallic paint, electric rear windows, a front armrest, 'Simply Clever' storage pack and a spacesaver spare wheel.

 VERDICT